target/pod-reaper/README.md

 # Pod Reaper
-Designed to kill pods running in a kubernetes cluster that have been running for a longer-than-desired duration.
+Designed to kill pods running in a kubernetes cluster that have been running for a longer-than-desired duration or that have a specific status.

+The motivation for this is a tool that runs a pod as a one time response to some event.
+Since the run is created on demand, a deployment is not appropriate.
+If the job fails, or is taking to long (as configured) it would otherwise require manual intervention to clean pods.

 ## Deployment

 It is recommended that pod-reaper be deployed directly into your kubernetes cluster using a kubernetes deployment specification (see `deployment.yml`).
 The configuration of the plugin is controlled by the following environment
 variables:

-- `MAX_DURATION`: The duration a pod must be alive before it is eligible for reaping.
-Example format: `6h45m30s`
+- `MAX_POD_DURATION` (default: "2h"): pods with an age greater than this duration will be reaped unless excluded
-- `POLL_INTERVAL`: How often the pod-reaper should check for pods to reap.
-Example format: `10m`
+- `POLL_INTERVAL` (default: "15s"): how often the pod reaper will check for pods to delete
-- `NAMESPACE`: The kubernetes namespace to query pods for (defaults to ALL namespaces)
-- `LABEL_KEY`: key of a `key: value` pair to be excluded from pod-reaping (details below)
-- `LABEL_VALUE`: value of a `key: value` pair to be excluded from pod-reaping (details below)

-Pods are selected from the specified `NAMESPACE` (or all namespaces if not specified).
-If, however, the pod is deployed into a different namespace than what is specified here, the go-client must be able to access a token that has access to the specified namespace to make the query for pods.
-The pods are taken from the kubernetes configuration associated with the deployment.
+- `CONTAINER_STATUSES` (default: ""): pods with a status included in this comma separated list (with no spaces) will be reaped unless exclude
+- `EXCLUDE_LABEL_KEY` (default: "pod-reaper"): pods with this key (and corresponding value) as a metadata label will be never be deleted by the pod reaper
+- `EXCLUDE_LABEL_VALUE` (default: "disabled"): pods with this value (and corresponding key) as a metadata label will never be deleted by the pod reaper
+- `NAMESPACE` (default ""): the namespace where pod reaper will look for pods

+### Logic

+The following is the human readable version of the logic behind pod reaper:
+1. get all the pods in the specified `NAMESPACE` that do not have a metadata label with `EXCLUDE_LABEL_KEY: EXCLUDE_LABEL_VALUE`
+1. compare the age of the pod to the `MAX_POD_DURATION`
+1. check if the pod's status is in the set of statuses supplied to `CONTAINER_STATUSES`
+1. if either/both of the cases above are met: delete the pod, logging to `STDOUT`
+1. sleep for `POLL_INTERVAL` and run again

+While not strictly required, using the `EXCLUDE_LABEL_KEY: EXCLUDE_LABEL_VALUE` metadata label to exclude the pod-reaper so that it does not reap itself.
+There is no guarentee on the order of reaping, so it may reap itself before getting to other pods that meet the criteria for deletion.

-The `LABEL_KEY` and `LABEL_VALUE` can be used to exclude pods from reaping.
+The `EXCLUDED_LABEL_KEY` and `EXCLUDED_LABEL_VALUE` can be used to exclude pods from reaping.
 Any pod deployed with the specified key-value pair in the labels section of a pod's metadata will be excluded, effectively allowing for opt-out.

 For example, in deployment.yml in this repo, this combination prevents the pod-reaper from reaping itself.
 ```yaml